 With his expertise in the industrial sector dating back to 2005, the director of the Mali Shi factory was one of the project's initiators and significantly helped in the construction of this industrial tool.
 He is also assisted by skilled experts from India to ensure that the activities are going well.

-Kumar Metal Industries, which has vast expertise in the oilseed and shea kernel sectors, was chosen to supply the equipment.
+The selected equipment supplier is Kumar Metal Industries, which has extensive experience in the oilseed and shea kernel sector.

 Kumar provides creative and sustainable solutions to process engineering difficulties for the worldwide oil and fat business.